Demographics of Oaxaca: Indigenous Groups

 The Zoque, also called the Aiyuuk, are mostly located in Chiapas but a branch of them, numbering at about 10,000 lives in Oaxaca.
 Their language is closely related to the Mayan-Chique family.
 The Zoque call themselves O'deput, which means People of the Language.
 Many of their customs, social organizations, religion beliefs, and way of life were identical to those of the Mixe community, with whom they probably share a common origin in Central America.

 The Amuzgos number at 4,819 and inhabit the border region of southeastern Guerrero and southwestern Oaxaca.
 Only about 20% of the total Amuzgo population lives in the state of Oaxaca.
 The Amuzgos call themselves Tzjon non, which means People of the Textiles.
 The Aztecs partially conquered these people in the 15th century, but the Amuzgos rebelled and Aztec domination as never complete.
 The Amuzgos of Oaxaca primarily live in Putla and San Pedro Amuzgos.

-The Chontales of Oaxaca (to distinguish them from other groups called “Chontal”) number at 4,610 and live in the far south of the state.
-Their language has two major dialects and is a member of the Hokan language family, with is more widely represented in the southwest U.S. and northwest Mexico.
+The Chontales of Oaxaca (to distinguish them from other groups called “Chontal”) number 4,610 and live in the far south of the state.
+Their language has two major dialects and is a member of the Hokan language family, which is more widely represented in the southwest U.S. and northwest Mexico.
 The Chontales of Oaxaca refer to themselves as Slijuala xanuc, which means Inhabitants of the Mountains.
 The origins of these people have not been conclusively determined but some believe they originally came from Nicaragua, moving north due to warfare.
 There was a Kingdom of the Chontals in the 14th century, but the Zapotecs eventually defeated them.

 The Tacuates number 1,725 and occupy two of Oaxaca’s municipalities.
 They speak a variant of the Mixtec language.
 Their name probably comes from Nahuatl and means “land of the serpents.”

 The Chocho or Chocholtec number at 524 and live in the northern zone of the Upper Mixteca region, near the Puebla border.
 These people call themselves “Runixa ngiigua,” which means those who speak the language.
 The language belongs to the Oto-Manguean family.
 The lands was conquered by the Mixtecs in the mid 15th century, then soon after by the Aztecs.
 The area is rich in archeological sites.

 The Ixcatecos, which number 207, are found only in Santa María de Ixcatlán in the north of the state.
 This is one of the most arid, eroded and poorest regions of Mexico.
 The Ixcatecos once occupied seven other areas but these were probably abandoned due to the lack of water and agricultural failure.
 Their territory is inaccessible, which allowed them to remain independent until the Aztecs finally overwhelmed them just the before the Spanish Conquest.